-Department to identify program priorities and focus exciting place to improve one's quality of life. on those priorities.
+Department to identify program priorities and focus on those priorities.

 Existing Facility Improvements

 The existing Dallas Senior Center has been expanded by 6,200 square feet, currently offering a relatively wide range of program spaces.
 Even with these improvements, additional renovations and improvements for both general maintenance and to stay current with growing senior needs and demographic demands will be needed in the future.
 An important aspect of any renovation of the facility will be eliminating the "institutional" feel of the building.